thkim1351/kiapi-test.github.io/docs/about_ourteam.md

 ---
 layout: page
-title: About KIAPI
+title: About Our Team
-subtitle: Korea Intelligent Automotive Parts Promotion Institute
+subtitle: Autonomous Vehicle Team
 ---

 ### Purpose of Establishment